andreyuhai/botinsta/README.md

   * Follow
   * Like
-  * Unfollow people followed after a day.
+  * Unfollow people followed ~~after a day~~ whenever you want.
 Creates a local database for that matter.
   * Avoid liking medias which has blacklisted tags

 ## Features to come